appuio/docs/services/webserver/webserver.rst

 Building the sources
 ^^^^^^^^^^^^^^^^^^^^

-The next steps towards our finished pipeline is automating ``yarn run build``.
-Gitlab should bundle our application sources using Webpack such that they may later be injected into a docker image.
+The next step would be that Gitlab CI bundles our application sources using Webpack such that they can later be injected into a docker image.

-Again, the simplest job of ``yarn run build`` while also using caching would be the following:
+A simple implementation of this job could look as follows:

 .. code-block:: yaml
     :caption: .gitlab-ci.yml
     :linenos:
+    :emphasize-lines: 5, 7

     compile:
-        stage: build
       image: node:6.10-alpine
       script:
+        # install necessary application packages
         - yarn install --cache-folder=".yarn"
+        # build the application sources
         - yarn build
       cache:
         key: "$CI_PROJECT_ID"
         paths:
           - .yarn
-                - node_modules/
+          - node_modules

-This job would successfully build our application and store a bundle in the project directory (in a directory called *build*).
-However, as Gitlab CI doesn't store anything in between jobs, we need to explicitly tell it that we will need the bundle in the next job.
+This job would successfully build our application and store a bundle in a directory called *build*.
+However, Gitlab CI doesn't store anything in between jobs, so we would lose access to our bundle after the job finished.
+We need to explicitly tell Gitlab CI that we will need the bundle in the next job (where we will package the application into an image).
 This is called passing **artifacts** between jobs and will be explained in the following section.

 Using build artifacts
 """""""""""""""""""""